tatomyr/json-types/README.md

 The `$ref` expression must be replaced with the value of the field it refers to.
 Any other properties alongside the `$ref` must be ignored.

-Alternatively, the `$ref` keyword can be used as a prefix which is easier to write and read (but the support is up to the implementation):
+Alternatively, the `$ref` keyword can be used as a prefix, which is easier to write and read (though support depends on the implementation):

 ```json
 {